grow/grow.dev/content/docs/extensions/create.md

 ---
-$title: Create Extensions
+$title: Create extensions
 $category: Extensions
 $order: 5.2
 ---
-# Create Extensions
+# Create extensions

 Grow has a powerful extension system that enables you to extend the functionality of Grow with extensions.